 If a member of your family receives Income Support, Jobseeker's Allowance (income-based) or Employment and Support Allowance (income-related) you will have to claim help from the Hospital Travel Costs Scheme.
 For Pension Credit Guarantee Credit the entitlement is automatic regardless of who in the household receives the benefit.

-If you're on a low income but don't get any of these benefits or allowances, you may still claim travel costs through the HS low income support scheme.
+If you're on a low income but don't get any of these benefits or allowances, you may still claim travel costs through the Health Service Low Income Support Scheme.

 If you're on a relevant benefit or allowances you get back the full travel costs by using the cheapest form of public transport available, including any concessions or promotions.

 This applies to however you travel.
-If for example, you use a private car you can claim for petrol instead (and car parking charges where unavoidable) up to the cost of the same journey by public transport.
+For example, if you use a private car you can claim for petrol instead (and car parking charges where unavoidable) up to the cost of the same journey by public transport.

 The hospital should tell you the mileage rate for petrol costs for private transport.

 If public transport is unavailable or impractical (perhaps you can't get to your appointment on time or your mobility is restricted), you'll need to contact the hospital well ahead of your appointment.
 They will need to check your new travel arrangements are allowed.

-If you're on the HS Low Income scheme you may get back all or some of your travel costs depending on which certificate you've been given.
+If you're on the Health Service Low Income Support Scheme you may get back all or some of your travel costs depending on which certificate you've been given.

 How to claim

-You can claim at the HS hospital or clinic at the time of your appointment.
+You can claim at the hospital or clinic at the time of your appointment.
 You'll be paid back immediately in cash, when you show any of the following:

-- proof of a qualifying benefit (like an award notice)
+- proof of a qualifying benefit (such as an award notice)

 - a tax credit exemption certificate (you'll get this automatically if you qualify)

-- a certificate showing you qualify for the HS Low Income Support scheme
+- a certificate showing you qualify for the Health Service Low Income Support Scheme

-You can claim help with travel costs up to three months after your appointment, if you can prove you were eligible to claim at the time.
-To do this, you'll need to fill in a refund claim form (HC5), which you can get from Health Service hospitals and Social Security / Jobs & Benefits offices.
+You can claim help with travel costs up to three months after your appointment if you can prove you were eligible to claim at the time.
+To do this, fill in a refund claim form HC5, which you can get from Health Service hospitals and Social Security / Jobs & Benefits offices.